ehovers10/dci/_chapters/collaborative-discourse-dynamics.md

 ## Truthfulness, honesty, and trust

-(Millian correction, keep truth active by testing it, correctibles, honesty and trust in correction, Lewis *Language(s)*)

 Lewis envisions language use within a community as determined by a set of conventions {% cite lewis1975b | noname %}.
 In particular, he thinks that language use is governed by dual conventions of *truth* and *trust*, the first of which applies to speakers in the language community, the second to hearers.
 Speakers agree (and presume others also agree, etc.) to utter only truths to the extent they are able, and hearers agree to take on beliefs as their own in response to speakers' utterances.

-The collaborative extension, because it incorporates attitudes developed through collaborative inquiry, and because collaborative inquiry essentially involves a process of speculation and correction ([Knowledge in the image of inquiry, section 2.3](/chapters/knowledge-in-the-image-of-inquiry.html#induction)), implies that the truthfulness convention is incomplete as stated.
+But if discourse is collaborative, as displayed in the distributed contribution of conjecture and correction, then the truthfulness convention is incomplete as stated.
 Speakers cannot be counted on to utter only truths to the extent this is possible.
-In fact, the success of inquiry demands that they courageously utter what may very well be falsehoods.
+In fact, the success of inquiry demands that they courageously utter what may well be falsehoods.
 What hearers can expect of their partners in conversation is that they put forward their contributions with *honesty*, uttering only what they take to provide genuine advancement of the inquiry in accordance with the specified plan.

 The demands of honesty allow for uttering non-truths, but it still counts as a convention because it offers a solution to a coordination problem.
 Only in this case, the participants to the convention bring to bear, in addition to their understanding of the semantic content of utterances, the structure of the plan of inquiry recorded within the current conversational scoreboard.
 The convention is thus relativized to the inquiry at hand.